delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 -   If the liquidation results in being filled at a price better than the Bankruptcy Price, the remaining Position Margin is used to offset the liquidation charge.

--   In case the position is not fully liquidated (for example due to lack of liquidity), an off market trade for the remaining position is executed at the Bankruptcy Price betweent the trader and the Liquidation Engine.
+-   In case the position is not fully liquidated (for example due to lack of liquidity), an off market trade for the remaining position is executed at the Bankruptcy Price between the trader and the Liquidation Engine.
 This essentially results in the Liquidation Engine taking over the remaining position.

 **When position size > Position Threshold**

 When the size of the position in liquidation is greater than the [Position Threshold]({{site.baseurl}}/docs/trading-guide/margin-explainer/#risk-limits-margin-requirement-vs-position-size) Incremental Liquidation is used.
-Since reducing the position size lowers the margin reqiurement, it is possible to liquidate part of a position and ensure that the remainder of the position has sufficiently margined.
+Since reducing the position size lowers the margin requirement, it is possible to liquidate part of a position and ensure that the remainder of the position has sufficiently margined.
 Thus, Incremental Liquidation helps to avoid full liquidation of a trader's position.
 The steps involved in this are listed below:

 -   All open orders on the contract are cancelled.
 This may or may not free up some margin blocked for these order.